01 Dec The 2022 Holiday Guide to Your New Puppy or Kitten

 Have your kids been begging for a new puppy all year?
 Have you been thinking about getting a new pet for yourself for a while?
 Maybe you’ve been searching animal shelters and rescues for months looking for the one for you, and you finally made that connection.
 Maybe you want to surprise your entire family with a new, cute, fluffy member of the family under the tree on Christmas morning.

-Regardless of your reason why, the holidays are the most popular time of year to bring a new puppy or kitten into your life, and 2020 is no exception.
-More and more people find the idea of a new pet in their lives comforting in the midst of everything this year has brought us.
+Regardless of your reason why, the holidays are the most popular time of year to bring a new puppy or kitten into your life.
 But getting a new pet is a big decision with a lot of responsibility attached to it, and there are a few things you should consider and prepare for before bringing a puppy or kitten home for the holidays.

 Should I get a new puppy or kitten for the holidays?

 We get it.
 Puppies are adorable.
 Kittens are cute.
 Who wouldn’t want a new bundle of fur and fluff in their lives?
-But there are a lot of things to consider — and questions to ask yourself — before you bring a new pet home.
+But there are a lot of things to consider — and questions to ask yourself — before you become a pet parent.

 1. Do I have time for a new puppy or kitten?

 While adorable, a new puppy or kitten does have a lot of specific needs that can turn your normal schedule upside down.
 When you consider getting a new puppy or kitten, you should ask yourself if you have the time to do everything involved in owning a puppy or kitten.
 Do you have the time to train, socialize, and take your new puppy or kitten to the vet?